cguttweb/cguttweb/README.md

 I'm a web developer currently working with:

 - Vanilla JS
-- Vue and Nuxt 3
 - SQL

 I'm working my way through the web development and full stack engineer path on [Codecademy](https://www.codecademy.com)

-I've recently had my first PR contributions accepted through the Codecademy docs repo including for getFullYear method [here](https://www.codecademy.com/resources/docs/javascript/dates/getFullYear).
+I've had some PR contributions for JavaScript accepted through the Codecademy docs repo including for getFullYear method [here](https://www.codecademy.com/resources/docs/javascript/dates/getFullYear).
 It was a great learning curve to understand how these processes work.
 It was not as intimidating as it seems at first and it is definitely something I wish to get more involved with in the future as my skills improve.

 ### My Skills